 Meet our Keynote Speakers

-This year, we will explore the future of teaching and learning with technology through three threads: access, technology and learning environments.
+In 2018, we explored the future of teaching and learning with technology through three threads: access, technology and learning environments.

-To dive deeper into those threads, Innovate will welcome three keynote speakers throughout the day who are experts in those areas.
-Also, see what our keynotes had to say when asked: Thinking about the future of teaching and learning, what is one thing educators need to do now to prepare for it?
+To dive deeper into those threads, Innovate welcomed three keynote speakers throughout the day who are experts in those areas.
+See what our keynotes had to say when asked: Thinking about the future of teaching and learning, what is one thing educators need to do now to prepare for it?

 Thread: Learning Environments